nuxtclub/appwrite/README.md

 ## Usage

-This module will inject $Appwrite in the context of your application.
+This module will inject $appwrite in the context of your application.

-Using $Appwrite you can access to the Appwrite object of the [Appwrite Client for JavaScript](https://appwrite.io/docs/getting-started-for-web).
+Using $appwrite you can access to the Appwrite object of the [Appwrite Client for JavaScript](https://appwrite.io/docs/getting-started-for-web).

 Learn more about Appwrite [here](https://appwrite.io/docs).